peter-mxtoolbox/vastlands/Events/Meeting Barrel.md

 This is a pinkish liquid that sloshes with his movement.

-* Beside the fire is a [[Barrel | chrome barrel]] with a heat mirage radiance shimmering off it.
+* Beside the fire is a [[Barol | chrome barrel]] with a heat mirage radiance shimmering off it.

 * The chief beckons us.
 We’ll protect you.

-It’s a drizzling (not for chromatic rain) and they aren’t being touched within camp (the [[barrel]] is like a generator creating a force shield kind of deal).
+It’s a drizzling (not for chromatic rain) and they aren’t being touched within camp (the [[Barol]] is like a generator creating a force shield kind of deal).
 “You will be protected by our aegis”).